Olfj/Olfj.github.io/README.md

 Python, Java, Matlab, C, C#, Haskell, Git, LaTeX, Linux, Unix Shell, PyTorch, Docker. <br> <br>Experience modeling problems mathematically and implementing models in code or with other technical tools.

 #### Communication and cooperation
-  Used to communicate technical ideas clearly, both orally and in writing, in team work, tutoring, and teaching.
+Skilled at communicating technical ideas clearly, both orally and in writing, in team work, tutoring, and teaching.

 #### Fluent in Norwegian, Swedish and English